 Building designers strive to optimize the efficiency of the building while also incorporating renewable energy technologies, aiming towards reaching a zero-energy building.
-Other efforts such as using energy efficient appliances or upgrading insulation can also be made in order to reduce energy costs.
-In terms of energy generation, there are certain technologies such as combined heat and power (CHP) systems that can increase energy efficiency by capturing excess heat to use as a heating or cooling option for nearby buildings.
+Other efforts such as using energy-efficient appliances or upgrading insulation can also be made in order to reduce energy costs.
+In terms of energy generation, certain technologies such as combined heat and power (CHP) systems can increase energy efficiency by capturing excess heat to use as a heating or cooling option for nearby buildings.
 Smart grids are another example that can improve the efficiency of electric generation, distribution, and consumption.
-Energy efficiency in the transportation sector is also becoming commonplace, where hybrid and electric vehicles require less fuel and have lower emissions to travel the same distance in comparison to a conventional car.
+Energy efficiency in the transportation sector is also becoming commonplace, where hybrid and electric vehicles require less fuel and have lower emissions to travel the same distance compared to a conventional car.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

 In the following 5 chapters, you will quickly find the 27 most important statistics relating to "U.S. energy efficiency".